 “Sometimes I would leave the house at 9am for university and not be back until 10:30pm at night after training,” says Cusack, of fitting in her commitments to Villa.
 “It’s like that for a lot of us though, so you just have to plan ahead as much as possible.”

 “Going full time and playing professionally is definitely the aim,” adds Cusack, an ambition shared by all at the club and new Villa chairman Dr Tony Xia has hinted there are plans afoot.

 Xia has been no stranger to Twitter, but in amongst all his ‘entertaining’ tweets, the new chairman has been dropping hints about Aston Villa Ladies.

 In July, in response to Joe Hunt’s praise of the team, Dr Tony tweeted that he hoped to take the ladies on a tour of China and India next season, where he can see women’s football booming.

 When MOMS asked Cusack if there would be more opportunities for the girls with the new owner coming in, she remained tight-lipped about it, saying she couldn’t disclose anything at the moment.
-This lead MOMS to believe that Xia has plans to evolve the Villa Ladies team.
+This led MOMS to believe that maybe Xia has plans to evolve the Villa Ladies team.
 This could include giving the girls full time contracts, playing more matches at Villa Park and training at Bodymoor Heath permanently.

 Full-time contracts are found mainly in WSL 1, where the top players can make around £60,000 a year, notably City and England captain Steph Houghton.
 It is unknown how much part-time players are on, however, most have second jobs suggesting the pay is not enough for them to sustain a decent living.